The 1930s

 • US News & World Report: Best Colleges 2020, 2021, 2022, 2023 and 2024 Regional West

-• August 1, 2020: Dr. Brian L. Johnson becomes the eighth and first minority president in Warner Pacific University’s 83-year history.
+• August 1, 2020: Dr. Brian L. Johnson became the eighth and first minority president in Warner Pacific University’s 83-year history.

 • Fall 2023: The U.S. Department of Education awarded a five-year, $3 million grant to further develop Warner Pacific University as a Hispanic-Serving Institution (HSI).